Xilinx/SME-Developer-Labs/SETUP.md

     ./helloworld
     ```

     The host application sends vectors of data to a kernel running in the FPGA.
-The kernel adds the vectors together and the ouput values are transfered back to the host.
+The kernel adds the vectors together and the output values are transferred back to the host.
 The host prints these values as ASCII characters producing the following output:

     ```shell
     Device/Slot[0] (/dev/xdma0, 0:0:1d.0)